 Academic credit or waiver of requirements may be granted based upon performance on the College Level Examination Program (CLEP).
 The CLEP test is given solely by computer.
 The minimum credit-granting score for all CLEP examinations taken shall be 50 in all academic area except English.
 A description of all of the exams is available on the CLEP web site at http://clep.collegeboard.org/exams/offered.
 CLEP Credit is treated like community college-level course work and is subject to all college graduation policies regarding transfer work.
 A maximum of 60 credits towards graduation may be earned through CLEP examinations.

 The majority of people who take them are students who have not completed their Common Core requirements.
 In some instances CLEP credit can replace the need to take certain core courses.
 This is a benefit that many students are now taking advantage of.
 It saves you money while at the same time earning you college credit for knowledge you have already acquired.
-CLEP exam cost will be $80.00.
+CLEP exam cost will be $89.00.
 This fee must be paid online at: http://clepportal.collegeboard.org/myaccount.
 Payment in the form of a credit card, debit card of check is accepted.
 You do not have to be an enrolled student here to take a CLEP exam.
 One other advantage is CLEP credit can be transferred along with other transcripts for consideration when applying to Westfield State University.
 Please click here to see how CLEP exams transfer into Westfield State University.

 In the event that a test must be cancelled, students will be notified by phone of the cancellation in as timely a manner as possible.
 A make-up day will be offered for a cancelled exam.
 Test-takers can also elect to take the exam at any later date CLEP testing is offered.
 Students unable to take the exam on an alternate day will be refunded their $20 registration fee.